NicoHood/Hoodloader/Readme.md

 ==========
 See the [HID project](https://github.com/NicoHood/HID) for HID related bugs.

+**Programming Arduino Mega with ISP doesnt work because of fuses.**
+See this for more information: http://forum.arduino.cc/index.php?topic=126160.0

+Burning Bootloader error is fixed with IDE 1.5.7 or higher (avrdude bug)!

 Using the Hoodloader on a 8u2 you need to use v1.6(no ISP) and DFU wont work.

-Programming Arduino Mega with ISP doesnt work because of fuses.
-Burning Bootloader error is fixed with IDE 1.5.7 or higher (avrdude bug)!
-See this for more information: http://forum.arduino.cc/index.php?topic=126160.0

 Feel free to open an Issue on Github if you find a bug.
 Or message me via my [blog](http://nicohood.wordpress.com/)!